asbott/One-Std/README.md

 The source code is in src/, but before pushing I generate single-headers in one-headers/ if you only want some of the modules to be compiled.
 If you want to include the library in its entirety, you would just grab ostd_single_header.h.

 To compile the library, you must `#define OSTD_IMPL`.
-If you don't graphics or window system to be compiled, do `#define OSTD_HEADLESS`.
+If you don't want graphics or window system to be compiled, do `#define OSTD_HEADLESS`.